smartdata-analysis-and-statistics/precision-medicine-practicals/README.md

 All materials in this repository — including Quarto files, R code, and figures — are licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).

-You are welcome to use, adapt, and share these materials for non-commercial purposes, provided that proper attribution is given to the original authors.
+You are welcome to use, adapt, and share these materials for non-commercial purposes, provided you give appropriate credit to **Smart Data Analysis and Statistics**.

-Commercial use, including distribution, modification, or integration into commercial products or services, is strictly prohibited without prior written permission.
-If you wish to request permission for commercial use, please contact us directly.
+⚠️ **Commercial use** — including distribution, modification, or integration into commercial products or services — is **not allowed without prior written permission**.
+To request permission, please contact us directly.

-We take unauthorized use, including commercial exploitation of these materials, **very seriously**. **Legal action may be pursued** against individuals or organizations that infringe upon these terms.
+We take copyright and license compliance seriously and are **prepared to pursue legal action** against individuals or organizations that use these materials in violation of the license terms.

+## How to cite us

+If you use or adapt this material, please include the following citation:

+> Smart Data Analysis and Statistics (SDAS). *Computer Practical Materials*.
+Available at: https://github.com/smartdata-analysis-and-statistics/precision-medicine-practicals